 It’s possible to buy a wheel clamp to lock the wheels and prevent the scooter from being rolled away.
 They usually retail for under £20, however, you’ll need to have enough mobility and flexibility to kneel down and attach it to the wheel when it’s left unattended.

 Similarly, a long cable or chain that can be wound round the wheels and to a fixed post or stand and secured with a padlock will act as a deterrent to thieves.

-Widely available from many elderly care websites, scooter alarms are easily fitted to your scooter.
+Widely available from many mobility product retailers, scooter alarms are easily fitted to your scooter.
 Once the alarm is set, it will emit a noise if it detects movement (for example, someone sitting on or trying to wheel the scooter away).
 Often, an attention-drawing noise can be enough to dissuade a would-be thief.